mapeditor/tiled/docs/manual/automapping.rst

 regions, where an Automapping rule exists.
 Therefore it does not matter which tiles are used in this layer, since these tiles are just used to define a region.
-So either use any tile or no tile at a coordinate to indicate if that coordinate belongs to a rule or if it doesn’t.
+So either use any tile or no tile at a coordinate to indicate if that coordinate belongs to a rule or if it doesn't.

 If multiple rules are defined in one rulemap file, the regions must not be adjacent.
 That means there must be at least one tile of unused space